Polarization observables in double neutral pion photoproduction: Conclusion/Summary

 We have reported new data on polarization and double-polarization observables for the reaction $\Pgg \Pp\to \Pp\Pgpz\Pgpz$.
 The data were included in the BnGa PWA which contains a large data base on pion- and photo-induced reactions off protons and neutrons \cite{bnga_website}.
 The consistency with earlier results is good.
 In particular, we confirm the conjecture that resonances in which, based on a quark model picture, a fraction of the wave function carries a simultaneous excitation of both oscillators have a significant probability to decay by sequential decays, first into an excited meson or baryon resonance, then into the three-particle final state.

 \begin{acknowledgement} This paper is dedicated to the memory of V.~Nikonov.

 We thank the technical staff at ELSA and at all the participating institutions for their invaluable contributions to the success of the experiment.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID 196253076 TRR 110, the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No. DE-FG02-92ER40735, and the Schweizerische Nationalfonds (200020-175807, 156983, 132799, 121781, 117601).
+The work was also partially supported by the EU Horizon 2020 research and innovation program, STRONG-2020 project, under grant agreement No. 824093.

 Part of this work comprises part of the PhD thesis of T.~Seifen \cite{diss:seifen}. \end{acknowledgement}